 Workshop 1: Time Theme Launch - Friday, 27 November 2020

-This online workshop will officially launch the Theme.
-The workshop will examine how different scholarly disciplines conceptualise time: while the natural sciences hold that time is objectively measurable, fundamental and independent of any social context, the humanities and social sciences are more interested in how time is socially and culturally constructed, as well as subjectively experienced.
+This online workshop officially launched the Theme.
+The workshop examined how different scholarly disciplines conceptualise time: while the natural sciences hold that time is objectively measurable, fundamental and independent of any social context, the humanities and social sciences are more interested in how time is socially and culturally constructed, as well as subjectively experienced.
 It is therefore essential to enter into a dialogue of what we understand by time, and how different philosophies of time affect social and cultural change.

 Visiting Fellows: Professor Lawrence Eaves (Physics, Nottingham), Dr Jutta Vinzent (Art History, University of Birmingham and University of Erfurt), Professor Meghan Sullivan (Philosophy, Notre Dame, IN, Director of Notre Dame Institute for Advanced Study).